oppia/oppia-web-developer-docs/Creating-and-modifying-storage-models.md

     - If it is connected to an existing model, find where the existing model is handled in the [wipeout_service.py](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service.py) and include the new model in that place to be part of the pseudonymization.
 (Continuing with the example above, the new feedback model would need to be included in the `_pseudonymize_feedback_models()` function.)
     - If it is not connected to an existing model, create a new function in the wipeout service that will handle the pseudonymization.
 (You can take a look at the existing pseudonymization functions like `_pseudonymize_feedback_models()` or `_pseudonymize_activity_models_without_associated_rights_models()` for inspiration.)
 2. If the model has a deletion policy of PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE, make sure that, for private models, the whole model is actually deleted and not just pseudonymized.
 This should be done in deletion functions that are usually placed in the model services files.
 (E.g., for explorations, there is a `delete_exploration()` function in [exp_services.py](https://github.com/oppia/oppia/blob/develop/core/domain/exp_services.py)).
+3. Do not forget to add tests for the newly added model into the [wipeout_service_test.py](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service_test.py).
+The tests are structured in a way that for each storage module there are two tests classes, one for deletion and other for verification part, add new test methods for your newly created model to both classes.

 ## Modifying a model field